-130. Carolina is a native and citizen of Mexico.
+133. Carolina is a native and citizen of Mexico.
 In May 2017, Carolina fled her hometown in Mexico with her three children, ages nine, fifteen and eighteen, after her brother-in-law, a high-ranking police official, was kidnapped, tortured and killed by members of a drug trafficking cartel.
 His dismembered body was found in garbage bags in a cemetery.
 Carolina's husband witnessed the kidnapping and showed Carolina a picture of one of the men who was involved.
 Drug cartel members threatened Carolina's husband after the murder, and Carolina and her husband saw the van used in the kidnapping drive by their house twice.
 Two men followed Carolina and her daughters on her way home from work, and several men came to their home at night.
 Carolina was terrified and hid with her daughters in the bathroom because she feared for her life and the lives of her daughters.

-- daughters and traveled to Tijuana in order to seek access to the asylum process in the United States.
+- 134. In May 2017, Carolina fled in the middle of the night with her daughters and traveled to Tijuana in order to seek access to the asylum process in the United States.
 Carolina and her daughters presented themselves at the San Ysidro POE, and Carolina explained that they were afraid of returning to Mexico and wanted to seek asylum.
 CBP officials locked them in a room overnight at the San Ysidro POE.
 In the morning, a CBP official told Carolina that she would not be granted asylum and misinformed her that the protection she was seeking in the United States could be provided by the Mexican authorities.
-The CBP official threatened to take away Carolina's fifteen-year-old U.S. citizen daughter and put her in foster care, and told Carolina that if she did not want her daughter taken away from her, then she had to make a statement on video that she was not afraid of returning to Mexico - Carolina initially did not respond as the CBP officials instructed her to do because the responses they told her to say were not true.
-Carolina was afraid and wanted to respond that she was very scared to return to Mexico.
+The CBP official threatened to take away Carolina's fifteen-year-old U.S. citizen daughter and put her in foster care, and told Carolina that if she did not want her daughter taken away from her, then she had to make a statement on video that she was not afraid of returning to Mexico - 135.
+The CBP officials coerced Carolina into recanting her fear on video.
+Carolina initially did not respond as the CBP officials instructed her to do because the responses they told her to say were not true.
+Carolina was afraid and wanted to

+- respond that she was very scared to return to Mexico.
 One of the CBP officials repeated that the only way Carolina and her daughters would be able to leave voluntarily without her U.S. citizen daughter being taken away from her was if Carolina stated on video that she was not scared.
 Having been locked in a room overnight, Carolina was tired and scared and felt like she was in jail.
-The CBP officials continued to coerce her until she finally did what they told her to do, believing she had no choice. - 133.
+The CBP officials continued to coerce her until she finally did what they told her to do, believing she had no choice. - 136.
 The CBP officials also coerced Carolina into signing a document in English which she could not read and did not understand.
-The document stated
+The document stated that she did not have a fear of returning to Mexico and was withdrawing her application for admission.
+The statements CBP coercively obtained from Carolina were and are still false; Carolina does fear returning to and staying in Mexico. - 137.
+Several days after CBP turned back Carolina and her daughters at the POE, Carolina made arrangements for her U.S. citizen daughter to cross into the United States.
+Following the filing of the initial Complaint in this case, Defendants made arrangements to facilitate the entry of Carolina and her other children into the United States.